 The Immigration and Nationality Act requires that all immigrant visa applicants and certain nonimmigrant visa applicants, regardless of age, undergo a medical examination before receiving a visa.
 All applicants must undergo a medical examination administered by one of the designated doctors before the visa interview.
 Reports take approximately one week to prepare.
 Please bring the unopened results to your visa interview.
 Please do NOT open your results.
-Please see instructions relating to the medical examination process.
-(PDF 132 KB)
+Please see Information Concerning the Medical Examination (PDF 192 KB).

 Day of the interview

 Please appear at the Consulate General interview at the appointed time.
 Late arrivals may not be processed.
 Applicants should plan to spend several hours at the Consulate.
 Please bring all documents indicated on the checklist to the interview.
 All immigrant visa applicants, including children under 14, must appear in person for an interview.
 Applicants will go through a pre-screening process, have their fingerprints taken, and be interviewed by a consular officer.
 Please see “Prepare for the Interview” – “Step 2: Register for Courier Service/Other Pre-Interview Instructions” from Hong Kong (Type the City where you will be interviewed or choose from the List of Posts) that is helpful to review prior to the interview.